 The Director of Resources is authorised to decide whether to levy interest in any case where contributions are received late.
-During the 2020/21-year one employer submitted contributions late twice and five employers submitted contributions late once.
+During the 2021/22-year seven employers submitted contributions late.
 These instances have been recorded on the Breaches Register and monitored for further occurrences.
 The total contributions were not significant, and it would not have been economic for the Service to have pursued interest on these amounts.